"Hands off your mouse!" - Exploring Vim in detail (Part 2)by Theo Salzmann on 09.04.2019

 And thats it.
 Next time we will explore how you could traverse a file even more efficiently with some advanced motions,

-embrace the power of relative line numbers and cover marks and two incredible shortcuts.
+embrace the power of relative line numbers and cover marks and a super efficient shortcut.

 We will also have a quick look at another mode: visual mode.